 My research focuses on mammalian reoviruses, members of the Reoviridae family of non-enveloped viruses containing genomes of 10-12 segments of double-stranded (ds) RNA.
 This family includes mammalian orthoreoviruses (reoviruses), orbiviruses, and rotaviruses.

-Rotaviruses are the most common cause of severe diarrheal illness in children, causing over 50,000 hospitalizations in the U.S. and more than 600,000 deaths worldwide each year.
-In contrast, reoviruses infect many mammalian species, including humans, but are rarely associated with human disease.
+Rotaviruses are the most common cause of severe diarrheal illness in children, causing over 35,000 hospitalizations in the U.S. and more than 450,000 deaths worldwide each year.
+Reoviruses, in contrast, infect many mammalian species, including humans, but are rarely associated with human disease.
 Accordingly, they serve as a useful model for undergraduate-focused studies of virus replication, virus-cell interactions, and viral pathogenesis.

 My teaching interests run the spectrum from basic molecular and cellular biology to virology and immunology and to the pathogenesis and epidemiology of infectious disease.

-Biology 373: Virology.
+.
 This course is an in-depth examination of the biology of viruses.
 The course is developed around three units.
 The first examines general features of virus structure and replication.
 The second focuses on specific virus families and the mechanisms of pathogenesis of representative viruses.
 Finally, we will examine broader implications of virology, including viruses and cancer, vaccinology, and antiviral therapies.
 Critical reading of the primary virological literature is an important element of the course.
 The required laboratory component integrates instruction in modern virologic techniques into a semester-long, investigative project.
+Biology 374: Immunology

 Recent publications include the following co-authored articles (* indicates Colgate undergraduate author):